Venezuela’s abducted leader Nicolas Maduro, wife appear in NYC court

 Handcuffed and wearing blue jail uniforms, Maduro and his wife were led into the court by officers, and both put on headsets to hear the English-language proceeding as it was translated into Spanish.

-Maduro pleaded not guilty in the US court, telling the judge: “I was captured.
+Maduro pleaded not guilty in the US court, telling the judge: “I was kidnapped.
 I am innocent and a decent man, the president of my country.”

 Across the street from the courthouse, the police separated a small but growing group of protesters from about a dozen pro-intervention demonstrators, including one man who pulled a Venezuelan flag away from those protesting the US abduction.